Competitive research, development and applied robotics technologies

-Waterloo Engineering has the largest and most active robotics research group anywhere in Canada.
-With over 45 faculty members conducting research, we have a wide breadth of expertise in all areas of advanced robotics and complementary areas as well.
+Waterloo Engineering has the largest and most active robotics and factory automation research group in Canada.
+With over 45 faculty members conducting research, we have a wide breadth of expertise in all areas of advanced robotics, factory automation and complementary fields.

 When RoboHub opens its doors in 2018, we’ll be able to further revolutionize robotics.
 Located on the first floor of Engineering 7, which is currently under construction, RoboHub will be one of the most technologically sophisticated robotics research testing facilities in North America and around the world.

 The state-of-the-art space will offer a collaborative environment where students, researchers and industry partners can put robots through their paces and analyze performance with a 24-hour camera motion tracking system.

 The Waterloo Region is well known for its robotics expertise, due in large part to Waterloo Engineering.
 Just a few kilometres from campus, Aeryon Labs, 2G Robotics, Clearpath Robotics, Avidbots and Intellijoint, all founded by Waterloo Engineering graduates, have earned reputations as global industry leaders.